5 Ways to Celebrate Halloween Locally

 2. Get your sweets locally.
 The trick-or-treaters will certainly remember your front door if you drop a Fairytale Brownie in their bag!
 Or you can visit Bashas', our hometown grocer, and see their screaming deals on all sorts of candy.
 Click here to see our list of local candy retailers.

 3. Enjoy the local festivities and events.
 Local businesses and organizations all over the Valley and the state are hosting spooky events for all ages!
-Check out our full list of Phoenix-area and Tucson-area Halloween events.
+Click here to see the 2013 list of local Halloween events across Arizona.

 4. Throwing a party?
 Go local!
 Grab a keg of Four Peak's Pumpkin Porter or SanTan Brewery's Oktoberfest.
 Get a local caterer for the best bites.
 If you're planning a big bash, just hire a local event planner to take care of the whole thing!

 5. Pick up a locally-grown pumpkin for carving.
-Bashas’ will be selling Arizona-grown pumpkins (including the exclusive “Cinderella Pumpkin”)!
+Bashas' will be selling Arizona-grown pumpkins!
 You can also visit farms across the state that will be hosting pumpkin harvesting events.

 So this Halloween, take the pledge to support our local businesses, the ones that stay rooted in our community the entire year.